prividentity/cryptonets-python-sdk/docs/source/Usage/index.rst

 See the :ref:`is_valid advanced instructions <isvalid_advanced>` section for more configuration options.

-age_estimate: Estimate user's age
+estimate_age: Estimate user's age
 ---------------------------------

-The age_estimate method accepts a frontal facial image, apiKey and specified restrictions as input, checks the image to determine if a valid facial biometric that conforms to the specified restriction(s) are present in the image, and returns the age estimate [0-100] plus bounding box, or useful error code(s).
+The estimate_age method accepts a frontal facial image, apiKey and specified restrictions as input, checks the image to determine if a valid facial biometric that conforms to the specified restriction(s) are present in the image, and returns the age estimate [0-100] plus bounding box, or useful error code(s).

-Use age_estimate during live capture to continually estimate a user’s age.
+Use estimate_age during live capture to continually estimate a user’s age.

 | Method runs on-device and replies in 50ms without a server call
 | Head tilt (left to right): -22.5 to 22.5 degrees